App-vNext/Polly/README.md

 Defining and consuming the policy in the same scope, as shown above, is the most immediate way to use Polly.
 Consider also:

 + Separate policy definition from policy consumption, and inject policies into the code which will consume them.
 This [enables many unit-testing scenarios](https://github.com/App-vNext/Polly/wiki/Unit-testing-with-Polly---with-examples).
-+ If your application uses Polly in a number of locations, define all policies at startup, and place them in a [`PolicyRegistry`](https://github.com/App-vNext/Polly/wiki/PolicyRegistry).
++ If your application uses Polly in a number of locations, define all policies at start-up, and place them in a [`PolicyRegistry`](https://github.com/App-vNext/Polly/wiki/PolicyRegistry).
 This is a common pattern in .NET Core applications.
 For instance, you might define your own extension method on `IServiceCollection` to configure the policies you will consume elsewhere in the application.
 PolicyRegistry also [combines well with DI to support unit-testing](https://github.com/App-vNext/Polly/wiki/Unit-testing-with-Polly---with-examples#use-policyregistry-with-di-to-work-with-policy-collections).

 ```csharp
 public static ConfigurePollyPolicies(this IServiceCollection services)
 {